dsboba/dsboba.github.io/_posts/2020-03-29-edison-trail-ft.-covid-19.md

     <td> <img src="../assets/img/travel/edison_trail/edison_6.jpg" alt="city" style="width: 250px;"/> </td>
 </tr></table>

-Even though the trail is estimated to be 1.3 miles, we somehow walked ~ 4 miles (according to my Samsung Health).
-The running joke among my friends is that my app would multiply the distance by 2.
-After the hike, I went to [Daiso](https://www.daisojapan.com/) to get a bowl, couple stainless steel chopstick, and air freshness (the beads kind if you know what I mean).
+Even though the trail is estimated to be 1.3 miles, we somehow walked ~4 miles (according to my Samsung Health).
+The running joke among my friends is that my app would multiply the distance by 2 or 3 or 4.
+After the hike, I went to [Daiso](https://www.daisojapan.com/) to get a bowl, couple stainless steel chopstick, and air freshner (the beads kind if you know what I mean).

 Afterward, we proceed to a famous bubble tea shop called [Wushiland](https://www.yelp.com/biz/wushiland-boba-san-gabriel) to get the milk tea with grass jelly (I would like to think that I earned it after a somewhat warm day).
 My friend likes the fruity drink and so he got the orange yogurt.